goncalo-meneses/qcc-project/README.md

 # qcc-project
-Programming project for the CS4090 Quantum Communication and Cryptography at TU Delft.
+Programming project for the course CS4090 Quantum Communication and Cryptography at TU Delft.